mobxjs/mobx/docs/intro/overview.md

 React.render(<TimerView appState={appState} />, document.body);
 ```

-Note that the implementation of `resetTimer` is provided in the next code block.
+(For the implementation of `resetTimer` function see the next section)

 ## 3. Modify the State